Christian-Oette/graalvm-aws-lambda/README.md

    mvn package

+Leave the container (exit)

 Rename the Bootrap executable to lowercase and put it in a bootstrap.zip file.
 Or just call

    prepareZip.sh

+## Add your domain

+Open the template.yaml and configure your domain and ssl certificate

 ## Deploy